 - 1. First you need to install Elasticsearch (we recommend version 7.10) and launch an Elasticsearch instance.
-For MacOS and Windows there are Homebrew formulae and a msi package, respectively. - 2.
+For MacOS and Windows there are Homebrew formulae and a msi package, respectively.
+If you already have an Elasticsearch instance, see the section "Configuring your Elasticsearch instance for Rubrix" below. - 2.
 Install the Rubrix Python library together with its server dependencies: